darinmurray/netlify-serverles-functions/README.md

       scale down as much as 70% to allow more characters to fit smaller screens scaling begins at 6 characters
 - [ ] add horizontal 'windodw shade' to pull from left/right to cover letters
-- [ ] add horizontal bars under letters to group by syllables
+- [x] add horizontal bars/braces under letters to group by syllables
 - [x] add 'dark mode' or collors on/off
 - [x] click-to-pronounce syllables
 - [ ] click-to-pronounce pronunciation characters